waynemwashuma/chaos-engine/README.md

  - An entity-component-system architecture where entities are made up of components and components are updated by their respective systems.Data-driven systems only.

- - An AI system that follows the Craig - Renolds implementation.It provides means to follow a target,evade another entity,follow a path and wandering about in the game world.
+ - ~~An AI system that follows the Craig - Renolds implementation.It provides means to follow a target,evade another entity,follow a path and wandering about in the game world.~~(currently disabled)

  - A semi-realistic physics engine that features the following: